For Guests

 What are the spring parking arrangements?

-Parking is limited in Berkeley, and we anticipate heavy traffic.
-We recommend you take public transit.
+General parking for commencement is now sold out.
+Please be aware that parking is very limited in Berkeley, and we anticipate heavy traffic.
+We strongly recommend taking public transit to the ceremony instead of driving.
 Visit 511.org or call 511 for train, bus, and other options.
 Information about shuttle service, road closures, and more is posted on the parking and transportation website.
-If you need to drive, you can purchase prepaid parking spots.
-Prepaid ADA parking will be available at a later date to groups with ADA tickets.
-Parking will sell out.
+ADA parking is still available to groups with ADA tickets.

 Where do guests go and when?